Ulster Grand Prix: Hickman earns treble as Anstey & Harrison take Superbike wins

 Harrison snatches Superbike win over Kneen

-Hickman looked favourite to complete a four-time in the concluding Superbike Race 2 early on but a blown engine on lap two left the race wide open as Harrison, Kneen and Conor Cummins all led at stages.
+Hickman looked favourite in the concluding Superbike Race 2 early on but a blown engine on lap two left the race wide open as Harrison, Kneen and Conor Cummins all led at stages.

-Midway through the final lap, Isle of Man riders Knee and Cummins almost had a coming together which allowed Bradford man Harrison to regain the lead.
+Midway through the final lap, Isle of Man riders Kneen and Cummins almost had a coming together which allowed Bradford man Harrison to regain the lead.

 Kneen moved ahead again late on the final circuit only for Harrison to somehow find a gap on the last corner to take a breathtaking victory.

-The Manxman was clearly unhappy with Harrison's late move although he attempted to be diplomatic when questioned about the finale.
+The Manxman was unhappy with Harrison's late move.
 "I thought I covered the line but he just crashed into me really," said Kneen.

 "If I was in that position, I would have given way.
 That was a bit hairy."

-"There was a bit of rubbing and elbow bashing out there but we're all back in the winners' enclosure in one piece," said Harrison.
+Harrison said: "There was a bit of rubbing and elbow bashing out there but we're all back in the winners' enclosure in one piece."

 Lintin's late move denies Cooper